jaredpalmer/formik/docs/api/fieldarray.md

 Since Yup and your custom validation function should always output error messages as strings, you'll need to sniff whether your nested error is an array or a string when you go to display it.

-So...to display `'Must have friends'` and `'Minimum of 3 friends'` (our example's array validation contstraints)...
+So...to display `'Must have friends'` and `'Minimum of 3 friends'` (our example's array validation constraints)...

 **_Bad_**